yentheng0110/tp/docs/UserGuide.md

 * `find al/Peanuts` - Finds all patients with peanut allergies
 * `find s/Male` - Finds all male patients
-* `find mh/Asthma` - Finds all patients with asthma in their medical history Note : Partial String character search is allowed and will work.
+* `find mh/Asthma` - Finds all patients with asthma in their medical history

+Note : <br>
+* Partial String character search matches are allowed and will work.
 E.g. "find ic/S953", "find p/9123" is allowed.
+* "find" is case-insensitive, searching with either capital or non-capital letters is allowed and will work.
+* Parameters entered in the input can be of any order

 ## Adding a Visit Record
 Adds a new visit record for an existing patient.<br>
 Format: addVisit ic/NRIC v/VISIT_DATE_TIME [d/DIAGNOSIS] [m/MEDICATION] <br>
 Date and Time format must be in : dd-MM-yyyy HH:mm <br>
-Note: Multiple diagnoses or medications can be added by separating them with commas.
+Note: Single diagnosis and medications can be added; <u>Multiple diagnoses and/or medications are also allowed</u>, by separating them with commas.

 Example: `addVisit ic/S9534567A v/21-10-2024 15:48 d/Fever,Headache,Flu m/Paracetamol,Ibuprofen`